shenyaojin/shenyaojin.github.io/_posts/2022-08-17-measuring-prin.md

 I_{as}(T) = \frac{K_{as}}{\lambda_{as}^4}\cdot\frac{1}{exp(\frac{h\cdot v_R\cdot c}{k_B\cdot T})-1}
 $$

-It could be simplified to the following formula:
+It could be simplified to the following formula, applying the ratio:

 $$
 R(T) = (\frac{K_{as}}{K_s})(\frac{\lambda_s}{\lambda_{as}})^4exp(-\frac{S_{LE}}{T})